tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 ![Popup UI](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1g.png)

-The site-based switches allows to control uBlock's behavior on a per-site basis.
+The site-based switches allows you to control uBlock's behavior on a per-site basis.

 ***

 ##### No popups

 By default popups are allowed unless there is a filter to block them.
-When this setting is turned on, **all** popups will be unconditionally blocked for the current site, regardless of filters:
+When this setting is enabled, **all** popups will be unconditionally blocked for the current site, regardless of filters:

 ![Popup UI](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1i.png)<br><sup>No popups for the current site: [Try it](http://jessehakanen.net/adblockpluspopupaddon/test.html)</sup>

-Blocking popups depends on whether the proper filters are present in the selected filter lists, so this feature is most useful for when a site creates popups for which there are no filter to take care of them in 3rd-party filter lists.
+Blocking popups depends on whether the proper filters are present in the selected filter lists, so this feature is most useful when a site creates popups for which there are no filters to take care of them in 3rd-party filter lists.

 ***

 ##### No strict blocking

 The second icon is to turn off strict blocking for the current site.
-By default strict blocking is on, this is the opposite of Adblock Plus.
+By default, strict blocking is enabled in uBlock (this is the opposite of Adblock Plus).

-As per ABP filter semantics, [web pages _themselves_ are **never** filtered](https://adblockplus.org/forum/viewtopic.php?t=18774#p85439), only secondary resources are subject to filtering.
+Adblock Plus only blocks secondary resources (see [web pages _themselves_ are **never** filtered](https://adblockplus.org/forum/viewtopic.php?t=18774#p85439)).

-So if you were to create a filter such as `||example.com^`, and then navigate to <https://example.com>, Adblock Plus would not prevent you from connecting and loading the web  page itself served at `https://example.com`, though all secondary resources pulled by that web page would be subjected to filtering.
+So if you were to create a filter such as `||example.com^`, and then navigate to <https://example.com>, Adblock Plus would not prevent you from connecting and loading the web page itself served at `https://example.com`, though all secondary resources pulled by that web page would be subject to filtering.

 uBlock respected that semantic until version 0.9.3.0.
 With version 0.9.3.0, uBlock will subject web pages themselves to filtering.
-This means that using the same test case above, uBlock will block the web page served by <https://example.com> -- as opposed to ABP:
+This means that using the same test case above, **uBlock will block the web page** served by <https://example.com> (unlike Adblock Plus):

 ![Page was fully blocked](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/page-block.png)

 Why the change?
-Because [issue #1013](https://github.com/chrisaljoudi/uBlock/issues/1013) brought forth why it is desirable sometimes to block completely a web site, as opposed to what ABP-filtering semantic dictates.
+Because [issue #1013](https://github.com/chrisaljoudi/uBlock/issues/1013) brought forth why it is desirable sometimes to completely block a web site, as opposed to what the ABP-filtering semantic dictates.

-In the end the chosen solution is to now have web page themselves subject to filtering just like all secondary resources.
+In the end, the chosen solution is to now have web page themselves subject to filtering, just like all secondary resources.

-In the figure above, a user will be given the choice to go back by closing the window or proceed to the web page by disabling strict blocking by any of the two options:
+In the figure above, the user will be given the choice to go back by closing the window or proceed to the web page by disabling strict blocking by selecting either:

 - Temporarily - The site will be temporarily allowed for a limited time (currently set at 60 seconds).
 - Permanently - The site will be permanently allowed.

-If the user disagree that a web page proper should be blocked (because of a false positive for example), then turning off _strict blocking_ for the site...
+If the user disagrees that a web page proper should be blocked (because of a false positive for example), then they can turn off _strict blocking_ for that site:

 ![Popup UI](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1h.png)<br><sup>No strict blocking for the current site.</sup>

-... will prevent web pages proper for the site from being blocked by uBlock in the future: the filtering of the site will be done exactly as per ABP-filtering semantic, and just like with uBlock pre-0.9.3.0.
+This will prevent the web page proper for the site from being blocked by uBlock in the future: the filtering of the site will be done exactly as per ABP-filtering semantic, and just like with uBlock pre-0.9.3.0.

 There are many benefits to strict blocking.
 For example, there is no good reason one should want to connect _at all_ to any of the sites present in any one of the malware domain lists.
 Strict blocking will prevent this from happening.